While wireless speakers are convenient when streaming music, they’ll never be as powerful as the best-wired speakers on the market.

 What Are Wireless Speaker Conversion Kits?

 Wireless speaker conversion kits allow you to add wireless capability to your wired speakers.
+If you want to connect your speakers to your receiver wirelessly, your speakers will need wireless capability.

-They also allow you to reduce the wire clutter in your house, without sacrificing on the audio quality of your powered speakers.
+They also allow you to reduce the wire clutter in your house, without sacrificing the audio quality of your powered speakers.
 In this article, we’ll discuss how you can choose the best wireless speaker kits and go fully wireless!

 1. Best Overall: Rocketfish RF-WHTIB